ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * REQ18: Specify the acceptable values of the 'gkty' parameter: ToDo

-* REQ19: Specify and register the application profile identifier: coap_pubsub_app
+* REQ19: Specify and register the application profile identifier: coap_group_pubsub_app

 *  REQ20: If used, specify the format and content of 'group_policies' and its entries.
 Specify the policies default values: N/A

-* REQ21: Specify the approaches used to compute and verify the PoP evidence to include in 'kdc_cred_verify', and which of those approaches is used in which case
+* REQ21: Specify the approaches used to compute and verify the PoP evidence to include in 'kdc_cred_verify', and which of those approaches is used in which case: see {{join_response}}

 * REQ22: Specify the communication protocol the members of the group must use.

 *  REQ23: Specify the security protocol the group members must use to protect their communication.
 This must provide encryption, integrity and replay protection.

 * REQ24: Specify how the communication is secured between Client and KDC.
-Optionally, specify transport profile of ACE [RFC9200] to use between Client and KDC.
+Optionally, specify transport profile of ACE {{RFC9200}} to use between Client and KDC.

 * REQ25: Specify the format of the identifiers of group members.